-ARTICLE III-2: To see if the Town will vote to adopt and/or amend the General Bylaws by adopting a new bylaw authorizing the Treasurer to enter into extended payment plans with parties entitled to redeem tax title parcels pursuant to MGL c.
+ARTICLE 35: To see if the Town will vote to adopt the following General Bylaw authorizing the Treasurer to enter into extended payment plans with parties entitled to redeem tax title parcels pursuant to MGL c.
 60, s.
-62A.
+62A, or do or act thereon.
+Proposed bylaw text: